-The Iranian state continues to play a key role in the economy, however, owning large public and quasi-public enterprises which partly dominate the manufacturing and commercial sectors.
+The Iranian state continues to play a key role in the economy with large public and quasi-public enterprises dominating to some extent the manufacturing and commercial sectors.
 The financial sector is also dominated by public banks.
-Moreover, the business environment remains a challenge with the country ranking 130th out of the 189 countries surveyed in the 2016 Doing Business.
+Moreover, the business environment remains restrictive with the country ranking 118 out of the 189 countries surveyed in the 2016 Doing Business.